 Amy takes a balanced literacy approach to teaching reading.
 This approach incorporates small group guided reading practice, independent reading, phonics, word work and writing instruction.
 To increase reading comprehension, she provides direct instruction, for example, in making predictions, summarizing, inferring and making connections.
 Understanding the value of student collaboration, Amy uses book talks and literature circles to help students organize, verbalize and process their reading.
 Students explore themes that provide context for reading and writing activities.

-In her spare time, which is limited as a mother of two teen boys, Amy enjoys traveling, gardening, cooking and the performing arts.
+In her spare time, Amy enjoys traveling, gardening, cooking and the performing arts.